 Senfmühle Kleinhettstedt, Historic watermill near Stadtilm, Germany

-The building was constructed in the 16th century as a grain mill on the Ilm River.
-The Morgenroth family took over the facility in 1732 and has operated it as a mustard mill ever since.
+The building was first constructed in the 16th century as a grain mill on the Ilm River.
+In 1732, the Morgenroth family took over and shifted production to mustard, a change that has defined the mill ever since.

 The community of curious travelers